Old Masters (box set): Background

 Zappa told interviewers that the oxide was falling off the tapes, and that he had to replace the drum and bass performances.
 Barrow disputed this, stating "how could the oxide be falling off the tape on one track and not on other tracks?
 But it's Frank's album.
 It's his music.
 He can certainly do what he likes with it.
 But I think it would be nice for those of us that like the original version to put that out also [...]
 As for Ruben & The Jets, I kinda think that's bad too.
 Because one of the coolest things about that album originally was the tape loops for the drums.
 It sounded like a machine, it was a great sound."

-In addition to the new masters, Zappa prepared a "Mystery Disc" for two of the box sets, but not for the third Old Masters box.
-Additionally, the third box did not include the albums Zappa in New York, Sleep Dirt, Studio Tan, and Orchestral Favorites, which Zappa had prepared after Warner Bros.
-Records had rejected his intended release, Läther.
-Zappa in New York, Sleep Dirt, Studio Tan and Orchestral Favorites were subsequently released on compact disc by Barking Pumpkin, and Läther was released by Rykodisc in 1996.
+In addition to the revised masters, Zappa prepared a "Mystery Disc" for two of the box sets, but not for the third Old Masters box.

+Additionally, the third box did not include the albums Zappa in New York, Sleep Dirt, Studio Tan, and Orchestral Favorites, which Zappa had delivered to Warner Bros.
+Records in March 1977.
+Zappa later re-configured these 4 individual albums into the 4 LP Läther, which was scheduled for release in October 1977.
+Zappa said that he did this because Warner had not paid him for the 4 individual albums.
+Zappa in New York, Sleep Dirt, Studio Tan and Orchestral Favorites were subsequently released on compact disc by Barking Pumpkin in 1991, and Läther was released by Rykodisc in 1996.

 All of the albums included in this set were subsequently issued on compact disc, in editions that used the masters which appeared on these boxes; the "Mystery Discs" were subsequently combined into a single release, Mystery Disc, released by Rykodisc in 1998.
 On this release, the tracks "Big Leg Emma" and "Why Don't You Do Me Right?" were excluded, as they had previously appeared on the compact disc edition of Absolutely Free.